 Sticking with the theme of your online presence, your social media accounts, and LinkedIn, in particular, will be another avenue through which job seekers will research your company.
 Be sure to utilise this space to share what makes your culture great, this could be your CSR activities, group outings, announcing new joiners or anything you feel represents your organisation best.
 You can also share useful resources to grow your following and get more eyes on your organisation.

 When you list a vacancy on a job search website, you will of course need to include all of the necessary details on the specific role.
 However, you should also seek to offer some insights into your culture, using your EVP to guide what you include.
 Discuss your organisational values and how they are lived and give an account of the type of social environment that reflects the tone of the organisation.

-Discover how to activate your Great Place to Work recognitions here! 👇
+Discover how to become a Great Place To Work in our webinar below 👇

 8. Raising the Credibility of Your Employer Brand